gbv/wdmapper/docs/commands.rst

 add
 ---

 Add input mappings to mappings at Wikidata unless already there.
+Better first try command `check` and/or command "add" with option "dry" to find out what statements would be added to Wikidata.

 *not implemented yet*